Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Optimal Additive Noise

-Note that single distance (SD) neighbourhood setting is a simple case while the previous lemma indicates that the BD case is more useful in general.
-It is easy to analyse and helpful in developing theories and designing mechanisms.
-It can be used as a building block for designing mechanisms for a practically possible bounded difference neighbourhood setting.
-We also provide the numerical results of our optimization for an arbitrary neighbourhood setting in Section \ref{Sec:Simulations}.
+Note that the SD neighborhood setting is a simple case while the previous lemma indicates that the BD case is more useful in general.

-Next we find an explicit solution for the optimum noise PMF $f^\star(\eta), \eta \in [n]$ for the SD and BD neighbourhood cases, in Definition \ref{def:FixedDiffNbd} and \ref{def:FixedRangeNbd} respectively.
-In Section~\ref{Sec:Opt_Noise_Vector}, we discuss the case of discrete vector queries.
+Next, we find an explicit solution for the optimum noise PMF $f^\star(\eta), \eta \in [n]$ for the SD and BD neighborhood cases.
+In Section~\ref{Sec:Opt_Noise_Vector}, we discuss the case of discrete vector queries whose entries are independently subjected to the mechanism vs. the optimal solution.